How to register for your Covid-19 vaccination #TakeYourShot

 CapeTalk is helping to simplify the process in a few easy steps.

-Watch Refilwe Moloto explain the easy breakdown of the steps to get registered for your vaccination in the video below. #GetYourShot
+Watch Refilwe Moloto explain the easy breakdown of the steps to get registered for your vaccination in the video below. #TakeYourShot

 Source : https://previews.123rf.com/images/walldi/walldi2101/walldi210100175/162474211-corona-vaccination-in-front-of-a-south-africa-flag.jpg